German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 The First Kriegslok War Locomotive Completed

-The first war locomotive of the Class 52 was recently presented to representatives of the Berlin press.
-In the production of this simplified freight locomotive, which is the only type to be built in large numbers by all locomotive factories in Greater Germany for the Reichsbahn, a new approach is being taken according to guidelines of the Reich Minister for Armament and Ammunition.
-Structural and technical simplification leads to an increase in performance.
+The first Class 52 war locomotive was recently presented to representatives of the Berlin press.
+In the production of this simplified freight locomotive—the only type built in large numbers by all locomotive factories in Greater Germany for the Reichsbahn—a new approach is being taken in accordance with the guidelines of the Reich Minister for Armament and Ammunition.
+Structural and technical simplification increases performance.

 Source: Archived at the Silesian Digital Library, Poland.
 In German.
 Page 6.
 Accessed 25 April 2024.